-IPG understands that climate change has consequences for all of us, bringing challenges for environmental protection, social wellbeing and good governance (ESG).
-It is a priority for the entire IPG network to take action to address both causes and impacts of climate change.
-Interpublic is committed to operating sustainably.
-On the environmental front, this commitment includes measuring our carbon footprint and working toward limiting that footprint.
-We plan to continue to report regularly on our greenhouse gas emissions, and have set ambitious climate goals to move forward on our emissions reduction targets.
+IPG understands that climate change has consequences for all of us, bringing challenges for environmental protection, social wellbeing and good governance.
+It is a priority for our company to take action to address both causes and impacts of climate change.
+Our commitment includes measuring our carbon footprint and working toward limiting that footprint.